XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 An example of a deposit flow:

-1. Alice asks to deposit €2 of her balance into Ripple
+1. Alice asks to deposit €2 of her ACME balance into Ripple.
 2. In its internal accounting, ACME debits Alice's balance €2 and credits the Ripple-backed balance by €2.
 3. ACME submits a Ripple transaction, sending €2 to Alice's Ripple address.
-The €2 is marked in Ripple as being "issued" by ACME.
+The €2 is marked in Ripple as being "issued" by ACME (2 EUR@ACME).

 <!-- diagram: